 Wild Hogs (2007) does not boast any mythic anti-hero figures, just four middle-aged men who are bored and frustrated with their careers and lives.
 On weekends, they tool around the local back roads on their Harley-Davidsons, pretending to be a biker gang called the Wild Hogs.
-These not-so-wild hogs have four members:
+These not-so-wild hogs have four members with family issues:

-• Doug Madsen (Tim Allen), a dentist with family problems (trouble relating to his son;
+• Doug Madsen (Tim Allen) is a dentist with trouble relating to his son.

-• Bobby Davis (Martin Lawrence), a plumber with family problems (henpecked by an overbearing—but oh so loving—wife; and
+• Bobby Davis (Martin Lawrence) is a plumber with an overbearing but oh so loving wife.

-• Dudley Frank (William H. Macy), a computer programmer with family problems (afraid to talk to women, hence no family).
+• Dudley Frank (William H. Macy) is a computer programmer afraid to talk to women (hence no family).
 3

 They set off on a weeklong adventure driving from Cincinnati to the West Coast.
 Along the way, meet a fun-loving highway patrol officer (John C. McGinley, who gleefully steals his scenes), a real biker gang named the Del Fuegos (led by several middle-aged men who are bored and frustrated with their lives), and an ineffectual sheriff (Stephen Tobolowsky) and his bumbling deputies.
 4

 The movie is soooooo predictable that the moment Dudley sees Maggie (Marisa Tomei), we know that the likable dweeb will (of course) realize his manliness and (of course) stand up to the Del Fuegos and that he will (of course) score with the beautiful, inexplicably available owner/waitress of the tiny diner in Madrid, New Mexico, who is (of course) a cowgirl at heart.